Simon Nkoli: Influence

-With Nkoli's influence, the gay rights movement in South Africa shifted from being apolitical and white to being explicitly anti-apartheid and multi-racial.
-Through his activism with GLOW and NCGLE, Nkoli contributed to the repeal of anti-gay laws and the inclusion of the equality clause in the Constitution which explicitly protects gay rights.
-The Johannesburg pride march he founded is now an annual event with thousands of participants.
-However, violence and discrimination against LGBTQ people has persisted, especially Black members of the community.
-The pride march is no longer organized by GLOW, and its mostly white organizers have been accused of ignoring the needs of Black LGBTQ people.
+Visibility was an important part of Nkoli's politics and activism, whether by coming out during the Delmas Treason Trial, organizing the country's first gay pride march, wearing t-shirts with gay slogans and imagery, or publicly disclosing his HIV diagnosis.
+Nkoli experienced racism from the gay rights movement and homophobia from the anti-apartheid movement, but he continued to participate in both movements.
+He emphasized the connections between these movements, as demonstrated by his speech at South Africa's first pride march: "I'm fighting for the abolition of apartheid, and I fight for the right of freedom of sexual orientation.
+These are inextricably linked with each other.
+I cannot be free as a black man if I am not free as a gay man."

-Visibility was an important part of Nkoli's politics and activism, whether by coming out to the Delmas 22, organizing the country's first gay pride march, wearing t-shirts with gay slogans and imagery, or publicly disclosing his HIV diagnosis.
-Nkoli emphasized the intersectionality of the gay rights and anti-apartheid movements, as demonstrated by his speech at South Africa's first pride march: "I cannot be free as a black man if I am not free as a gay man."
-In an essay entitled "Wardrobes", Nkoli compared his experiences of racism to his experiences of homophobia and spoke in favor of visibility:the closet I have come out of is similar to the wardrobe my relieved parents stepped out of when I unlocked them after the police left.
-If you are black in South Africa, the inhuman laws of apartheid closet you.
-If you are gay in South Africa, the homophobic customs and laws of this society closet you.
-If you are black and gay in South Africa, well, then it really is all the same closet, the same wardrobe.
-Inside is darkness and oppression.
-Outside is freedom.As one of the first openly HIV-positive African men, Nkoli challenged notions of HIV as an illness affecting only gay white men.
-He has been credited with influencing other AIDS activists like Edwin Cameron to disclose their status in an effort to fight HIV-related stigma.
+As one of the first openly HIV-positive African men, Nkoli challenged notions of HIV as an illness affecting only gay white men.
+He has been credited with influencing other AIDS activists to disclose their status.
 Nkoli's death contributed to the birth of the Treatment Action Campaign (TAC).
-He died because he could not afford effective HIV/AIDS treatment, while fellow activist Edwin Cameron was able to access treatment and so was able to live longterm with HIV/AIDS.
-Zackie Achmat, who noticed the difference between Nkoli and Cameron's health outcomes and also struggled to pay for his own medications, spoke at Nkoli's funeral calling for an organized campaign for treatment access.
+He died after facing issues accessing effective HIV/AIDS treatment.
+Achmat, who also struggled to pay for his own medications, spoke at Nkoli's funeral calling for an organized campaign for treatment access.
 Soon afterwards, Achmat co-founded TAC.
-TAC successfully lobbied the government to provide South Africans with the treatment that Nkoli was unable to access.
+TAC successfully lobbied the government to expand access to HIV treatment.